Medically reviewed by Drugs.com. Last updated on Sep 24, 2023.

-- This medicine is only used to treat heartbeats that are not normal and that may be deadly.
-It may cause very bad and sometimes deadly side effects like lung, thyroid, or liver problems.
-This medicine can also cause the heartbeats that are not normal to get worse.
-Talk with the doctor.
+- This medicine is only used to treat abnormal heartbeats that may be deadly.
+It may cause severe and sometimes deadly side effects like lung, thyroid, or liver problems.
+This medicine can also cause the abnormal heartbeats to get worse.
+If you have questions, talk with the doctor.

 - This medicine will be started in a hospital where you will be closely watched.
 Talk with your doctor.